Cosmo7/TweenMachine/README.md

 # TweenMaker
-A minimal, function-oriented tween[^1] utility for Unity
+A minimal, function-oriented tween utility for Unity

-[^1]:Tweening is an animation process that interpolates values between two frame states.
-This interpolation can be linear or use a non-linear formula known as easing.

 ## What makes TweenMaker different?
 TweenMaker is different from other tweening libraries because all of the actual logic for tweens is external.
 TweenMaker uses two callbacks, ```onUpdate``` and ```onComplete```; all of your tweened logic goes in there.
 There's no long API of move and fade and rotate calls, just the two callback functions.